-Almost every airline offers early seating options to families with children under a certain age, whether it’s from 2-7 depends on the airline.
+Almost every airline offers early seating options to families with children under a certain age, whether it’s from 2-7 depends on the airline (Southwest offers it up to 7 but most stop at 2 or 3).
 It usually happens after preferred seating for first and business class and those with disabilities.

 On the Flight

 11. Breast, bottle, or binky at takeoff and landing

 We are always sure to have our son eating at takeoff and landing if possible.
 If he’s not hungry, we offer him the pacifier.
 As long as he is swallowing, it will help clear his ears for takeoff and landing.
 Thankfully we haven’t had any issues so far, but every baby is different in terms of their ear sensitivity.